appaquet/extindex-rs/README.md

 ```

 # TODO
-- [ ] Add support for scan from key
 - [ ] Possibility to use Bloom filter to prevent hitting the disk when index doesn't have a key
 - [ ] Write an example using Serde serialization